APonce911/jekyll-mywebsite/pt/_posts/2019-03-24-notas-tutorial-scala.md

       else Right(…)
    </code></pre>

-  Either[A,B] have map and flatMap, but it transform the Right case only. "right biased".
+  Either[A,B] have map and flatMap, but it transforms the Right case only. "right biased".

   Either[A,B] has a filterOrElse method, it transforms a Right value into Left value if it does not satisfy a given predicate.

-  Prior to Scala 2.12, Either was unbiased, so you had to specity the side you wanted to transform.
+  Prior to Scala 2.12, Either was unbiased, so you had to specify the side you wanted to transform.

-<h2>Syntatic Conveniences</h2>
+<h2>Syntactic Conveniences</h2>
  <h3>String Interpolation</h3>

   <pre>